Croce at the Lidl checkout in Sicily comparing grocery prices

 • Total: €51.84

-• Bring your own bags: Stores charge for plastic, and the quality is thin.
+• Bring your own bags: Stores charge for them.

-• Weigh your produce: Use the scales and print the price tag yourself.
+• Weigh your produce: Use the in-store scale and label it.

-• Milk and eggs may not be refrigerated: This is normal and safe here.
+• Eggs and milk may not be refrigerated: Totally normal here.

-Croce inserting a euro coin into a grocery cart at Deco supermarket in Sicily
+Croce inserting coin into shopping cart during grocery shopping in Sicily

 Final Thoughts